The Children of Mother Goose

 “Twinkle Twinkle Little Star” Pat Thompson

-We search for programs or content that we trust to give them the input and values that we want for them.
+Parents search for programs or content to give their child the input and values that they believe in.
+Content that they trust.
+What a confusing time for parents today.

 Cover “The Velveteen Rabbit” Pat Thompson